blockchyp/developer-docs/docs/rest-api/terminal/index.rst

 Activates or adds value to a BlockChyp gift card.
 The terminal will prompt the user to swipe a gift card and the amount specified will be added to it.

 .. note::  This only works with official BlockChyp gift cards.
-All developer kits include test gift cards and merchant can order custom gift cards with their own branding.
+All developer kits include test gift cards and merchants can order custom gift cards with their own branding.

 Sample Request and Response::